-- 1. To report on the financial position of the Brandon University Retirement Plan ("Plan") as at December 31, 2020 on a going concern basis; - 2.
+- 1. To report on the financial position of the Brandon University Retirement Plan ("Plan") as at December 31, 2022 on a going concern basis; - 2.
 To determine the actuarial cost of benefits expected to accrue under the Plan for service of the employees for the period following the valuation date and up to the date of the next actuarial valuation.
-The effective date of the next valuation must be no later than December 31, 2021; - 3.
-To determine the financial position of the Plan as at December 31, 2020 on solvency and hypothetical wind-up bases; - 4.
-To establish the minimum and maximum contributions required for the period from December 31, 2020 until the date of the next actuarial valuation for compliance with the applicable pension legislation and the terms of the Plan; - 5.
+The effective date of the next valuation must be no later than December 31, 2025; - 3.
+To determine the financial position of the Plan as at December 31, 2022 on solvency and hypothetical wind-up bases; - 4.
+To establish the minimum and maximum contributions required for the period from December 31, 2022 until the date of the next actuarial valuation for compliance with the applicable pension legislation and the terms of the Plan; - 5.
 To provide the actuarial certifications required under the Pension Benefits Act of Manitoba and the Income Tax Act of Canada.

 The intended users of this report are the Pension Trustees, Brandon University, the Office of the Superintendent - Pension Commission (Manitoba), and Canada Revenue Agency.
 This report is not intended or necessarily suitable for purposes other than those listed above.
 Any party reviewing this report for other purposes should have their own actuary or other qualified professional assist in their review to ensure that the party understands the assumptions, results and uncertainties inherent in our estimates.
+This report and any opinions within may not be modified or otherwise provided, in whole or in part, to any other person or entity without the express written permission of Eckler Ltd (unless required by applicable legislation).
+Eckler takes no responsibility for the consequences of any other use of this report .